QAston/md-wiki-public/software-eng/tools/readline.md

 alternatively you can press esc, then immediately k (on keyboards without alt only?)
 `\c-x s` - means ctrl - x then s

+### keybindings

+* editing
+    * C-d - delete char
+    * C-q or C-v - quoted insert - add keystrokes verbatim
+    * Alt-TAB - insert tab
+    * C-t - swap 2 chars
+    * Alt-t - swap 2 words (Alt-ctrl-t is the same?)
+    * Alt-u - uppercase word
+    * Alt-l - lowercase word
+    * Alt-c - capitalize word
+    * Alt-# - insert comment
+    * Alt-r - revert changes made to the line
+    * C-_ or C-x C-u - undo
+* mark - move cursor between 2 points and select text between them
+    * C-@ - set mark to cursor
+    * C-x C-x swap position with the mark and select text in between
+* killing and yanking
+    * killing deletes the text and adds it to the end of the killring
+        * a sequence of kills without any other commands in between (including movement) is all appended together to make a single killring item
+        * a kill puts the new value to the front (top) of the buffer
+        * so order of items in the ring is last to first (unless rotated)
+    * yanking copies items out of the killing
+        * C-y - yank top item
+        * M-y - replace last yanked item with the next one in the buffer and move the top of the buffer to that item
+        * once rotated, the ring states that way
+    * C-k - kill-line - from cursor to the end of the line
+    * C-u - unix-line-discard - from cursor to beginning of the line (adds to killring)
+    * Alt-d - kill-word
+    * Alt-delete - backward kill word (doesn't work?)
+    * Ctrl-w - backward kill word (space separated word)
+    * Alt-C-y - yank the 1st (nth with argument) argument of previous history entry
+        * todo: not sent properly by windows terminal?
+    * Alt-./Alt-, - yank the last (nth with argument) of previous hitory entry
+        * this one can be repeated to go backwards in history (numberic argument on repeated use specifies the direction) replacing previous press
+* moving cursor
+    * C-a - beginning of line
+    * C-e - end of line
+    * C-f - forward char
+    * C-b - backward char
+    * Alt-f - forward word
+    * Alt-b - backward word
+    * C-] then `<char>` - move cursor to next occurence of char
+    * Alt-C-] then `<char>` - move cursor to prev occurance of char
+* misc
+    * C-l - clear screen
+    * C-g - abort command
+* "standard keybdings", some builtin some are custom:
+    * left/right - move cursor a character
+    * ctrl-left/right - move cursor a word
+    * ctrl-del - delete word
+    * ctrl-backspace - backward delete word
+    * home/end - move cursor to beginning/end
+    * up/down - move history
+    * pgup/down - begin/end history?

 ### vi vs emacs mode

 - readline uses emacs mode (and emacs-standard keymap) by default